metomi/rose/sphinx/glossary.rst

    restart
       When a :term:`stopped <stop>` :term:`suite` is "restarted" Cylc will pick up where it left off.
-Cylc will detect any :term:`jobs <job>` which have changed state (e.g. succeed) during the period in which the :term:`suite` was :term:`shutdown`.
+Cylc will detect any :term:`jobs <job>` which have changed state (e.g. succeeded) during the period in which the :term:`suite` was :term:`shutdown`.

       See also: